pyvista.ImageDataFilters.pad_image

 Note

-The pad size for singleton dimensions is set to 0 by default, even if non-zero pad sizes are specified for these axes with this parameter.
-Set pad_singleton_dims to True to override this behavior and enable padding any or all dimensions.
+The pad_size for singleton dimensions is set to 0 by default, even if non-zero pad sizes are specified for these axes with this parameter.
+Set dimensionality to a value different than 'preserve' to override this behavior and enable padding any or all dimensions.

 scalarsstr, optional